Antheraea pernyi: Immune system

 The immune responses of A. pernyi to bacterial infection have been analysed based on injection by Escherichia coli D31.
 Cecropin B and D, hemolin, attacin and lysozyme were detected in the hemolymph.
 Also, injection of E. coli led to the discovery of a 380-kDa lectin with affinity to galactose and resulted in an increase of hemagglutinating activity.
 A. pernyi has been used in research on virus defence in insects.
 It was discovered that hemolin was induced after injection of baculovirus, but also by double-stranded RNA.

+Aging

+Changes occurring with aging at the dendrite level of olfactory receptor neurons were studied in male A peryni.
+These aging related changes included DNA fragmentation.